ScottWe/solidity-1/tutorials/5_client_data.md

   1. (Initialization) When the neighbourhood is zero-initialized, the data vertices satisfy the invariant.
-  2. (Transaction) If the invariant holds for some clients before they perform a transaction, the invariant still holds afterwards.
+  2. (Local Inductiveness) If the invariant holds for some clients before they perform a transaction, the invariant still holds afterwards.
   3. (Non-interference) If the invariant holds for some client, the actions of any other clients cannot break it.